ludocode/onramp/docs/virtual-machine.md

 - 3: [device](#devices)
 - 4: [stream](#streams)

-The value 0 can be returned if the VM cannot determine the type of the file.
+The value 0 can be returned if the file exists and can be opened but the VM cannot determine the type of the file.

 The given `size` address must point to the location of two words (8 bytes) to which the size can be written.
 If the size of the file is available, the VM stores at this address the low and high 32 bits of the size of the file in that order.
 The two words together form a 64-bit little-endian file size.

 If the path is not a regular file, or if the size is not known, the VM can either ignore the size parameter and write nothing, or it can store 0xFFFFFFFFFFFFFFFF (all bits set) as the size, whichever is most convenient.
-(If the program is interested in the size, it is response for placing this value at the location pointed to by the size parameter before calling this syscall in order to detect when the size is unavailable.)
+(If the program is interested in the size, it should place this value at the location pointed to by the size parameter before calling this syscall in order to detect when the size is unavailable.
+The size argument cannot be null.)

 If the VM's maximum file size is less than the range of a 32-bit word (i.e. 4GB), the VM must still write zero to the second word if it writes a valid size to the first.
 It must write both words or none at the address pointed to by `size`.